ms609/TreeDist/README.md

 * [`MatchingSplitDistance`](https://ms609.github.io/TreeDist/reference/MatchingSplitDistance.html)

     Bogdanowicz and Giaro (2012), and independently Lin _et al._ (2012), count
-    the number of 'mismatched' terminals in a pair of bipartitions.
+    the number of 'mismatched' terminals in a pair of splits.

 The package also implements the variation of the path distance proposed by Kendal and Colijn (2016) (function [`KendallColijn`](https://ms609.github.io/TreeDist/reference/KendallColijn.html)),